TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory: Evaluation

-\paragraph{Web.} NUMA Balancing can help an application by promoting remote pages when the reclaim mechanism can provide with enough free pages on \local node.
-However, when the \local node is low on memory, NUMA Balancing stops promoting pages and performs even worse than a default Linux kernel because of its extra scanning and failed promotion tries.
-Due to the slow reclamation rate ($42\times$ slower than TPP), \local node mostly remains occupied and promotion rate rate becomes very low (on average, $11\times$ slower than TPP). \local node can serve only 20\% of the memory traffic (Figure~\ref{fig:tpp-autonuma-web}).
+\textbf{Web1.} NUMA Balancing helps when the reclaim mechanism can provide with enough free pages for promotion.
+When the \local node is low on memory, NUMA Balancing stops promoting pages and performs even worse than default Linux because of its extra scanning and failed promotion tries.
+Due to $42\times$ slower reclamation rate than \TPP, NUMA Balancing experiences $11\times$ slower promotion rate.
+Local node can serve only 20\% of the memory traffic (Figure~\ref{fig:tpp-autonuma-web}).
 As a result, throughput drops by 17.2\%.
-Due to the unnecessary sampling of \local pages, NUMA Balancing's system-wide CPU overhead is 2\% higher over TPP.
+Due to the unnecessary sampling, its system-wide CPU overhead is 2\% higher that \TPP.

 AutoTiering has a faster reclamation mechanism -- it migrates pages with low access frequencies to {\remote}.
 However, with a tightly-coupled allocation-reclamation path, it maintains a fixed-size buffer to support promotion under pressure.
 This reserved buffer eventually fills up during a surge in \remote page accesses.
 At that point, AutoTiering also fails to promote pages and end up serving 70\% of the traffic from the {\remote}.
-Throughput drops by 13\%.
+Throughput drops by 13\% from the baseline.